-[IES LOGO] COMMON STOCK
+[INTEGRATED LOGO] COMMON STOCK

-All of the shares of Common Stock, \$.01 par value per share (the "Common Stock"), offered hereby are being offered by Integrated Electrical Services, Inc. ("IES" or the "Company").
+All of the shares of Common Stock, \$.01 par value per share (the "Common Stock"), offered hereby are being offered by Integrated Electrical Services, Inc. (the "Company").

-Of the shares of Common Stock being offered hereby, 5,600,000 shares (the "U.S. Shares") are being offered initially in the United States and Canada (the "U.S. Offering") by the U.S. Underwriters and 1,400,000 shares (the "International Shares") are being offered initially outside the United States and Canada (the "International Offering" and, together with the U.S. Offering, the "Offerings") by the International Managers.
+Of the shares of Common Stock being offered hereby, 1,400,000 shares (the "International Shares") are being offered initially outside the United States and Canada (the "International Offering") by the International Managers and 5,600,000 shares (the "U.S. Shares") are being offered initially in the United States and Canada (the "U.S. Offering" and, together with the International Offering, the "Offerings") by the U.S. Underwriters.
 The price to public and underwriting discount per share are identical for both Offerings and the closings for both Offerings are conditioned upon each other.
 See "Underwriting."

-Prior to the Offerings there has been no public market for the Common Stock.
-It is currently estimated that the initial public offering price will be between \$13.00 and \$15.00 per share.
-See "Underwriting" for information relating to the factors to be considered in determining the initial public offering price.
+Prior to the Offerings, there has been no public market for the Common Stock.
+See "Underwriting" for information relating to the factors considered in determining the initial public offering price.
 Shares of Common Stock are being reserved for sale to certain employees, directors and business associates of, and certain other persons designated by, the Company, at the initial public offering price.
 Such employees, directors, and other persons are expected to purchase, in the aggregate, not more than 10% of the Common Stock offered in the Offerings.
 See "Underwriting."